Astragalus tephrodes A. Gray

 |Subkingdom||Tracheobionta||Vascular plants—plants with a “circulatory system” for delivering water and nutrients|

 |Subclass||Rosidae||Roses, legumes, proteas, dogwoods, hydrangeas, mistletoes, euphorbias, grapes, many more|

 |Family||Fabaceae||Legume family (peas and beans)|

 |Genus||Astragalus||From the Greek astragalos meaning “ankle bone” and an early name applied to some plants in this family because of the shape of the seeds|

 |Species||tephrodes||From the Greek tephros for “ash-colored” in reference to the leaves|

 [An article has not been written yet.]

-Astragalus tephrodes description by Thomas H. Kent, not updated.
+Astragalus tephrodes description by Thomas H. Kent, last updated 25 May 2020.

 © FloraFinder.org.
 All rights reserved.